drupol/markdown-code-runner/README.md

 ## Supported Placeholders

-You can use placeholders in the `execute` field:
+You can use placeholders in the `command` field:

 | Placeholder | Description                      |
 | ----------- | -------------------------------- |